claude

 The AI Planning Paradox: From Vision to Execution

 In January 2026, a major tech publication declared the rise of the "AI Project Manager."
-The article highlighted a new wave of tools promising to automate backlog grooming, generate user stories, and even predict sprint velocity.
-Yet, a common frustration echoed in developer forums: these tools often produce beautiful, high-level roadmaps that crumble upon contact with reality.
+The article highlighted tools that automate backlog grooming and generate user stories.
+Yet, developer forums show a common frustration: these tools often produce beautiful, high-level roadmaps that crumble upon contact with reality.
 The output is either too vague to act upon or makes flawed assumptions that require a complete human rewrite.

 This is the AI planning paradox.
 Claude Code and similar agents possess remarkable reasoning capabilities, but without precise guardrails, their "planning" can be an exercise in creative writing rather than actionable engineering.
 The gap isn't in generating ideas—it's in structuring those ideas into a deterministic, verifiable workflow that reliably bridges a high-level epic ("Build a user dashboard") to a sprint-ready backlog of atomic tasks.